Arc XP's content migration process

 Status monitoring

-Track content status through various stages:
+Track content status through various states:

 Pending